A less severe form of scleroderma is called CREST.

 However, this disease, when coupled with pulmonary hypertension (elevated blood pressures within the lungs), can lead to heart and respiratory failure.

-Scleroderma, also called systemic sclerosis, is a chronic, degenerative disease that affects the joints, skin, and internal organs.
+Scleroderma can be either a localized disease or a disease that affects the whole body.
+When it affects your whole body it is also called systemic sclerosis or systemic scleroderma.
+Scleroderma is a chronic, degenerative disease causing abnormal growth of the connective tissue that affects the joints, skin, and internal organs.
 Scleroderma is also associated with blood vessel abnormalities.

 Scleroderma can lead to scarring of the skin, joints, and other internal organs.
 The following are the most common symptoms of scleroderma.
 However, each individual may experience symptoms differently.
 Symptoms may include:

 The symptoms of scleroderma may resemble other medical conditions or problems.
-Always consult your physician for a diagnosis.
+Always consult your doctor for a diagnosis.

 In addition to a complete medical history and physical examination, a diagnosis of scleroderma is usually based on the changes in the skin and internal organs.
 An antibody test may help distinguish the type of scleroderma present.

-Specific treatment for scleroderma will be determined by your physician based on:
+Specific treatment for scleroderma will be determined by your doctor based on:

 Treatment may include:

-- penicillamine (to slow the skin thickening process and delay damage to internal organs)
+- Immunosuppressive medications, such as penicillamine (to slow the skin thickening process and delay damage to internal organs)

 Click here to view the